-The Audit Committee of the Board of Directors (the "Audit Committee") is composed of three directors and operates under a written charter adopted by the Board of Directors on June 25, 2002, attached as Exhibit A, and annually reassessed and updated, as needed, in accordance with applicable rules of the Securities and Exchange Commission and Nasdaq.
-Each of the members of the Audit Committee is independent, as defined by Nasdaq.
+The Audit Committee of the Board of Directors (the "Audit Committee") is composed of three directors and operates under a written charter adopted by the Board of Directors on January 26, 2004 (attached as Exhibit A), and annually reassessed and updated, as needed, in accordance with applicable rules of the Securities and Exchange Commission and NASDAQ.
+Each of the members of the Audit Committee is independent, as defined by NASDAQ.

 Management is responsible for the Company's internal controls and the financial reporting process.
 The independent auditors are responsible for performing an independent audit of the Company's financial statements in accordance with auditing standards generally accepted in the United States and issuing a report thereon.
 The Audit Committee's primary responsibility is to monitor and oversee these processes.
-The Audit Committee also recommends to the Board of Directors the selection of the Company's independent auditors.
+The Audit Committee also selects the Company's independent auditors.

 In this context, the Audit Committee has reviewed and discussed the Company's financial statements with both management and the independent auditors.
 The Audit Committee also discussed with the independent auditors matters required of auditors to be discussed by auditing standards generally accepted in the United States.
-The Company's independent auditors also provided to the Audit Committee the written disclosures required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Audit Committee discussed with the independent auditors their independence.
+The Company's independent auditors also provided to the Audit Committee the written disclosures required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Audit Committee discussed with the independence.

-Based on the foregoing, the Audit Committee recommends to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended November 30, 2002 for filing with the Securities and Exchange Commission.
-The Audit Committee also recommends that Ernst & Young, LLP be retained as the Company's independent auditors for the fiscal year ending November 29, 2003.
+Based on the foregoing, the Audit Committee recommends to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended November 29, 2003 for filing with the Securities and Exchange Commission.
+The Audit Committee also recommends that the shareholders ratify the retention of Ernst & Young, LLP as the Company's independent auditors for the fiscal year ending November 27, 2004.